11 Jun Q&A with IAMGOLD’s Steven Bowles

 In your current role as project manager, what skills do you draw in from your previous positions, some of which were abroad?

 Working internationally provides good exposure to cultural and social norms which could either benefit the work environment or provide ongoing challenges.
 In the case of my projects in the Middle East, there was a site with about 10,000 workers most with low levels of skills and exposure to industrial environments.
-It was a feat to train and motivate them to achieve successfully and safe delivery.
+It was a feat to train and motivate them to achieve success and safe delivery.

 What strategies did you apply in your most recent role as Operations Manager for a mine in Nunavik that led to the achievement of record-setting safety and production performance?